 Tools like Classy make it possible for your supporters to set up their own fundraising pages.
 They can then share these pages with their own followers, enabling a strong sense of 1:1 support.

-7. Post a thank you message on a sponsor’s page
+7. Post a thank you message on a sponsor’s page or tag a sponsor

 Thanking those who help make your work possible—everyone from donors to employees to sponsors—is a great way to fill the 1/3 appreciation section of your strategy.
 Sponsors pages in particular can be great places to engage as they likely have a strong following as well.
 Share a thank you on their page, and add one to your page, too.